 1. Data Science: A data scientist is a statistical analyst with an add-on asset which is i,e.
 Computer programming skills.
-R gives a data scientist an edge that authorizes them to conduct statistical and anticipating analysis, collect data, create graphical illustrations etc.
+R gives data scientists an edge that authorizes them to conduct statistical and anticipating analysis, collect data, create graphical illustrations, etc.

-2. Statistical Computing: With a repository of more than 90,000 packages with every statistical function, R program is the fundamental and famous language built and used by statisticians for statisticians.
-The language’s artistic syntax allows researchers from the non computer science background to instantly import, analyze and clean data from various data sources.
-Additionally, R has a charting competencies where the user can plot their data and create alluring illustrations from any dataset.
+2. Statistical Computing: With a repository of more than 90,000 packages with every statistical function, the R program is the fundamental and famous language built and used by statisticians for statisticians.
+The language’s artistic syntax allows researchers from a non-computer science background to instantly import, analyze and clean data from various data sources.
+Additionally, R has charting competencies where the user can plot their data and create alluring illustrations from any dataset.

-3. Machine Learning: Tasks like Linear and Non-Linear regression and classification, decision tree are the part of the various package for common machine learning.
+3. Machine Learning: Tasks like Linear and Non-Linear regression and classification, decision trees are part of the various package for common machine learning.
 The R language has been useful in a predictive analytical model as well.
-Most of the people who are interested in machine learning and researchers use R to initiate algorithms in the finance, retail, marketing and many more fields.
+Most of the people who are interested in machine learning and researchers use R to initiate algorithms in finance, retail, marketing, and many more fields.

-The following are the alternatives which can be replaced in the place of R t obtain statistical computing and graphics:
+The following are the alternatives that can be replaced in the place of R t obtain statistical computing and graphics:

-1. Python: A superior-level, object-oriented programming language with a simple and easy to use syntax.
-Apart from R, Python is equally famous among data-scientists and researchers.
+1. Python: A superior-level, object-oriented programming language with a simple and easy-to-use syntax.
+Apart from R, Python is equally famous among data scientists and researchers.
 Almost every package in R has proportionate libraries in Python as well.
-The parameter to choose between R and Python depends on what the user is trying to accomplish with their code, i,e.
+The parameter to choose between R and Python depends on what the user is trying to accomplish with their code,,e.
 If the main objective is to analyze the data set and present the finding through a research paper then the former is a better choice.
-On the other hand, if the motive is to draft data analysis program, running in a distributed system and interacts with a whole lot of factors, then the latter can be considered.
+On the other hand, if the motive is to draft a data analysis program, running in a distributed system and interacts with a whole lot of factors, then the latter can be considered.

 3. Software package for statistical analysis: a Software package for statistical analysis (SPSS) is often used in social sciences and is studied as the easiest to learn in comparison to other statistical tools.
 It is very prominent amongst non-statisticians because of its similarities to excel, making it easy for the users who are priorly aware of excel easy to understand SPSS.

 RStudio is defined as the open-source, cost-free, integrated development environment for the computing language R. This integrated environment is written in C++ programming language and for graphical user-interface, adopts Qt framework.
-RStudio runs on the platform as a desktop application and RStudio server at the same time are available in both open source and commercial editions.
+RStudio runs on the platform as a desktop application and the RStudio server at the same time is available in both open-source and commercial editions.

 While working in a programming language, the user must adopt variables to store various information.
-These variables are in other words, reversed memory locations which serve the purpose to store data.
-Based on the data type of the variable which can either be a character, wide character, integer, floating point etc, the system accommodates memory and concludes what can be reserved in the memory.
-Unlike C and Java in R, the variables are not termed as any data-type.
+These variables are in other words, reversed memory locations that serve the purpose to store data.
+Based on the data type of the variable which can either be a character, wide character, integer, floating-point, etc, the system accommodates memory and concludes what can be reserved in the memory.
+Unlike C and Java in R, the variables are not termed as any data type.
 They are assigned with R-Objects and become the data type of the variable.

 The following are the R-object variables frequently used in R.

-Atomic vector, group of atomic vectors or a combination of many R- Objects can be stored in a variable of R.A variable is defined valid if it contains letters, numbers and the dot or underlines characters.
+Atomic vector, group of atomic vectors, or a combination of many R- Objects can be stored in a variable of R.A variable is defined as valid if it contains letters, numbers, and the dot or underlines characters.
 The name of the variable either starts with a letter or a dot which is not followed by a number.

 cat() function respectively.
 The later option combines various items into a continuous print output.